new color = #ff386a, old color =

 In an administration deal, you — the songwriter — keep 100% ownership of your copyright (and writer's share) and give away 15% to 25% (more or less depending on the administrator’s terms) of your publisher’s share in the form of an administrative fee for a term of typically one-to-three years.
 Publishing administrators do not own or control any portion of your copyright during this agreement.

 Administration agreements do not usually include creative services.
 They focus solely on duties such as properly registering your songs with global pay sources and collecting royalties on your behalf.
-Most administrators will also process the paperwork for any sync licenses you procure for a percentage of the sync royalty.
+Most administrators, like Songtrust, will also help you negotiate and process the paperwork for any sync licenses you procure for a percentage of the sync royalty.
 This is called “passive” sync income.

 In some instances, administration deals may also include an advance which must be recouped in the same way as a co-publishing deal; meaning that before you are sent any royalties, all of your advance must be paid back.